 Personal Statement: 5 Tips on Writing About Work Experience

-Work experience is an essential component of your personal statement.
+Work experience is an essential component of your personal statement for medical school.

 Whether you worked every Saturday at your local nursing home or spent two weeks in an operating theatre, you’d be surprised how much you’ve actually learnt – and how relevant it is to medical school, and how poorly communicated it is by students on their statements.
 So – let’s sort it out!